roytang/blog/content/posts/2008/06/block-14-june-2008.md

 Round 5 vs Kithkin:

-My opponent had complained that he had fought Elementals all five rounds &#8211; except I wasn&#8217;t the usual Elemental deck!
+My opponent had complained that he had fought Elementals all five rounds &#8211; except I wasn&'t the usual Elemental deck!

 In game one, a forge tender ran smack into the Plumeveil, and he never recovered from that.